breadcrumbs--red-border

 We will write to your general practitioner or referring doctor to confirm we have received and triaged their referral.

-We will contact you to organise a date and time for visiting you at home.
+We will contact you to organise a date and time for our review, this may be a home visit or a clinic review.

 What to bring to your appointment